 The Crowland Show a typical traditional country show takes place on the first Saturday in June each year;

 Apart from the Abbey there is also a Methodist church.
 The nearest Roman Catholic church is St Norbergs in Spalding.

 3 supermarkets open until 10pm, post office, chemist, butchers, bakery, hardware/diy, Charity shops, 3 ladies hairdressers, 2 barbers, library, garden centre and camping and caravanning centre,

 A very small market is held every Friday in the main street with an excellent fruit and veg selection and fresh fish stall.

 Eating and drinking

 There is no shortage of places to eat in the town.
 Fish & Chip shop that has a restaurant attached, the friendly Italian restaurant has been recognised by Trip Advisor as the best in the city.
-A wondrous desert bar serving crepes, waffles, milk shakes etc with any topping of your choice, 4 public houses, 3 that serve food, numerous takeaways, Chinese, Italian, Kebab, fried chicken, curry and burgers.
+4 public houses, 3 that serve food, numerous takeaways, Chinese, Italian, Kebab, fried chicken, curry and burgers.
 Refreshments are also available in the Abbey at certain times during the week.

 The George and Angel sits at the heart of the town.

 Crowland has an excellent doctors health centre and nearby there is a vets.

 There is a well stocked Library in the town where a wide range of local history books can be found.